maleina/Evaluate-News-NLP/README.md

 ## Future Work to be Completed:

 The design and it's responsiveness could be improved and the code should be reviewed for refactoring.
+The urlChecker.js module needs refactoring.